Template Options

 For organizational forks or branding:

-dotnet new mmt -n MyApp --lib-name "AcmePlatform"
+dotnet new mmt -n MyApp --lib-name "AcmePlatform"Result:

-<ProjectReference Include="../libs/AcmePlatform/src/AcmePlatform.ServiceDefaults/AcmePlatform.ServiceDefaults.csproj" />
+<ProjectReference Include="../libs/AcmePlatform/src/AcmePlatform.ServiceDefaults/AcmePlatform.ServiceDefaults.csproj" />Post-Generation Actions

 The template includes automated post-setup actions that run immediately after generation: